-A kind, simple-minded boy from Alabama ends up influencing some of the most important events of the 20th century by listening to the advice from others and following his heart.
+A kind, simple-minded boy from Alabama ends up influencing some of the most important events of the 20th century by listening to the advice of others and following his heart.
 Starring Tom Hanks and Sally Field, the movie won six Oscars, including Best Picture, Best Actor in a Leading Role and Best Visual Effects.

 34. Green Book (2018/8.2)

-Filming locations: USA (New York, Georgia, Louisiana)
+Filming locations: United States of America (New York, Georgia, Louisiana)